Choosing a Sleeping Bag

-Mummy bags are generally the ones that are available for a colder conditions and made in lighter weights for backpacking.
+Mummy bags are generally the ones that are available for colder conditions and are made in lighter weights for backpacking.
 They also tend to be more expensive and also can be difficult to fit into for larger people.
-Make sure that when considering a mummy bag, if you are larger, read the bags' dimensions.
+Make sure that when considering a mummy bag, if you are larger, read the bag's dimensions.
 Mummy bags are made in a variety of lengths and widths.

-I wish we had time to cover more on this one.
 Here are the basics.
 Down fill used to be the only way you could get the warmth you needed for extreme temperatures.
-The sacrifice you made with down, was that if it got wet, its thermal insulation capacity is almost non-existent.
+The sacrifice you made with down, was that if it got wet, its thermal insulation capacity was almost non-existent.
 Now, some down bags are treated to minimize lost insulation when damp.
-Down packs down and is weighs much less.
+Down packs down and it weighs much less.
 It is the typical material for backpackers for this reason.
-Down comes in different qualities...then higher the number the greater the loft...equating to greater warmth.
+Down comes in different qualities...the higher the number the greater the loft...equating to greater warmth.

 There has been an improvement over time in synthetic materials.
 Down is still the gold standard, but comes at greater cost and with the downside of lost insulation when wet.

 Typically, any good sleeping bag will have a shell made of polyester or rip-stop nylon.
 One additional feature that can be important is water repellency.
 While there are bags on the market made with gore-tex and similar breathable water -repellent fabric, the reviews I have read have not been so great.
 At this stage, I would stick with the water-repellent materials.

 In better sleeping bags, men's and women's cut bags are available.
 As you may have noticed, men and women are shaped differently.
 These bags represent those differences.